 What Is This App?

-Dukes Radar is a driving companion app for your iPhone.
+Dukes App is a driving companion app for your iPhone.
 It connects wirelessly to a radar detector and displays alerts on your phone with detailed information like signal direction, strength, and distance.

 Even without a detector, the app shows crowd-sourced police reports (real-time sightings reported by other drivers), speed camera and red light camera locations, community hazard alerts, and turn-by-turn navigation — all on a single map.
 Think of it as a smarter, more visual way to stay aware of what’s ahead on the road.